Clinics & Services

 Flu Vaccination Programme 2021

 The Practice are now taking bookings for the annual flu vaccination.
 The Practice team have ordered enough vaccines for all patients who normally book their appointment with us so please do not be alarmed by texts from local pharmacies offering the service.
-We will have enough supply and our teams are ready to give up time at weekends to put on sessions.
-We are awaiting confirmation from NHS England with regards the booster covid vaccination.
-We will add news to website once we have the details.
+We have enough supply and our teams are giving up time at weekends to put on extra sessions.
+We have now received confirmation that booster covid vaccinations can be given 26 weeks after the second dose was received.
+We will be providing the vaccines by appointment over at St Thomas' Church Hall.
+We have to adhere to social distancing guidelines for the vaccine programme and this may lead to patients having to queue for their appointment.
+Please dress appropriately for the weather as we cannot guarantee the queue will be indoors.
+Please attend at your appointment time not earlier.
+Vulnerable patients can request for vaccine to be done in their car.

 Certain minor operations such as removal of skin lumps and bumps are carried out at the Medical Centre.
 The Doctor will advise you if your condition is suitable for treatment at the centre and a special appointment will be arranged for you.
 We do no longer remove warts or verrucas please 'click' minor illness on the home page for advice.